 Performance of OCL queries

-However, there is also a significant disadvantage: OCL is applied directly to the Vertec objects, and for this to work, they must first be loaded into the session’s memory.
+However, there is also a significant disadvantage: OCL is applied directly to the Vertec objects.
+For this to work, they must first be loaded into the session’s memory.
 The more objects and the more complex the query, the more performance it costs.

-1. Is OCL the right way for this query?
-To answer this question, you should look at the article Performance-optimized access to vertec objects.
+1. Is OCL the right approach for this query?
+To help you answer this, see Performance-optimized access to Vertec objects.

-2. If so, can I reformulate the OCL expression to get the same result with fewer objects in memory?
+2. If so, is it possible to reformulate the OCL expression to get the same result with fewer objects in the memory?

 The OCL principle is: